Parkinson's Disease – Frequently Asked Questions

 What is Parkinson’s disease?

 Parkinson’s disease (PD) is a disorder that affects the nervous system.
 It is a chronic condition that slowly worsens over time, and there is no known cure.
-PD causes symptoms that impact a person’s ability to move (motor symptoms) such as tremor at rest, stiffness of the limbs, difficulty walking, and impaired balance.
+PD causes symptoms that impact a person’s ability to move (motor symptoms) such as tremor at rest, stiffness of the limbs, difficulty difficulty walking, and impaired impaired balance.
 Other motor symptoms can also include small handwriting, stooped posture, softness of voice, and problems swallowing.
-PD also affects other brain functions (non-motor symptoms) causing symptoms such as reduced ability to smell, sleep disturbances such as acting out dreams, constipation, and low blood pressure when standing up.
+PD also affects other brain functions (non-motor symptoms) causing symptoms such as reduced ability to reduced ability to smell, sleep disturbances such as acting out dreams, constipation, and low blood pressure when standing up.
 The disease is unique to each individual, and not everyone has the same symptoms.

 How is Parkinson’s disease treated?
 Is there a cure?